MicrosoftDocs/power-platform/power-platform/admin/delete-business-unit.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-You can delete a business unit to completely remove it from [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.
+You can delete a business unit to completely remove it from Dynamics 365 apps.

 > [!IMPORTANT]
 >  Before deleting a business unit, be sure to consider the following: